Check out the #asic200 twitter feed! Lots of good stuff will be featured here as the semester progresses.

 1. Don’t forget about the twitter and #ASIC200 opportunity (win dice)!

-2. Dave has set up a doodle for folks interested in trying out an intro D&D session (a la Harry Potter).
-Total game time is about 2.5 hours, and he will need about 4 to 6 players for quorum. (link – please leave your full name on the doodle, so Dave can confirm via email)
+3. Dave has set up a doodle for folks interested in trying out an intro D&D session (a la Harry Potter).
+Total game time is about 2.5 hours, and he will need about 4 to 5 players per session for quorum. (link – please read the instructions at the poll, and leave your full name on the doodle, so Dave can confirm via email- note that no prior experience is necessary)

-- Skim through the “IPCC special report:Global Warming of 1.5 °C: Summary for Policy Makers” (2018) located at https://www.ipcc.ch/site/assets/uploads/sites/2/2018/07/SR15_SPM_High_Res.pdf This report was just released and covered extensively in the media.
+- Skim – meaning look over – through the “IPCC special report:Global Warming of 1.5 °C: Summary for Policy Makers” (2018) located at https://www.ipcc.ch/site/assets/uploads/sites/2/2019/05/SR15_SPM_version_report_LR.pdf This report was just released last year and covered extensively in the media.
 Here is an example of such coverage from the New York Times (link).

 - Also skim through the AR5 “Summary for Policymakers” (2013) located at: https://www.ipcc.ch/site/assets/uploads/2018/02/WG1AR5_SPM_FINAL.pdf

-- Dave will actually be summarizing elements of both of these reports in his climate change lecture (most of the meaty content is in the 2013 report).
-Note that you’re not required to memorize this stuff, and any mention in the final exam will provide the proper the context and details for you to answer questions, but you do need to have sufficient grasp of the concepts to understand these important documents.
-Pro-tip: these documents will also be very handy for your Solo assignment #1
+- Dave will actually be summarizing elements of both of these reports in his climate change lecture next week.
+(Note that you are NOT REQUIRED to memorize this stuff, and any mention in the final exam will provide the proper the context and details for you to answer questions, but you do need to have sufficient grasp of the concepts to at least be able to follow along these important documents (which BTW, are primarily written for the politicians in the room).
+Pro-tip: these documents will also be very handy for your Solo assignment #1)

 - Wilder, R. and Kammen, D.M.
 (2016, Oct.19).
 Exposed: The Climate Fallacy of 2100.
 Retrieved from: https://blogs.scientificamerican.com/guest-blog/exposed-the-climate-fallacy-of-2100/